aceinnolab/Inkycal/README.md

 * Agenda - Agenda showing upcoming events from given iCalendar URLs.
 * Image - Display an Image from URL or local file path.
 * Slideshow - Cycle through images in a given folder and show them on the E-Paper.
-* Feeds - Syncronise RSS/ATOM feeds from your favorite providers.
+* Feeds - Synchronise RSS/ATOM feeds from your favorite providers.
 * Stocks - Display stocks using Tickers from Yahoo!
 Finance.
 * Weather - Show current weather, daily or hourly weather forecasts from openweathermap.
-* Todoist - Syncronise with Todoist app or website to show todos.
+* Todoist - Synchronise with Todoist app or website to show todos.
 * iCanHazDad - Display a random joke from iCanhazdad.com.

 ## News: